 Data: Use It or Lose It!

-Humanitarian action is tilting toward the big data revolution but we need to abide by a few driving principles to stop us from falling over.
+Humanitarian action is tilting toward the big data revolution, but we need to abide by a few guiding principles to keep from falling over.

 What we need are tested models.
-Models we know work because they are based on solid evidence.
-Tools that we've used over and over again so that we know precisely when and how to use them in different contexts and for different needs.
+The models we know work are based on solid evidence.
+Tools that we've used over and over again so that we know precisely when and how to use them in different contexts and for other needs.
 Otherwise, we are stuck using hammers and nails when we should be using lathes and injection moulding.
 To make this shift, we need data.

 Big Data: Until Donors Are Willing to Put Up ‘Big’ Money to Go along with ‘Big’ Data, this Remains a Pipe Dream (And, honestly, why should they?)

 Big data assesses and tracks broad variations, be they market preferences, social trends, financial fluctuations, commodity prices, or population movements, only the latter of which is related to humanitarian action.
-Combining social and news media with push-pull telephony can give us near “real-time” information about population movements and/or sentiments concerning a quickly evolving crisis.
+Combining social and news media with push-pull telephony can provide near “real-time” information on population movements and/or sentiments regarding a rapidly evolving crisis.

-This type of big data analysis is super important and yet we should leave such things to the likes of Google, Facebook, Palantir or Premise.
-We will never have the computer number crunching power and associated analytics to do the requisite analysis.
+This type of big data analysis is super important, yet we should leave such things to the likes of Google, Facebook, Palantir, or Premise.
+We will never have the computer's number-crunching power and associated analytics to do the requisite analysis.
 Nor should we.
-These players have the core competitive advantages and they are happy to leverage these toward humanitarian action.
+These players have core competitive advantages and are happy to leverage them toward humanitarian action.

 What we should be doing is forging partnerships with these big players.
 They are eager to learn about the complexities of our work and, if we stick with the Googles of the world, they won’t become competitors.
-Instead we can find a win-win within their philanthropic ventures.
-We can better leverage their big analytics, their big number crunching power, and their big wallets toward macro-level analytics as crises unfold.
+Instead, we can find a win-win within their philanthropic ventures.
+We can better leverage their big data, substantial computational power, and deep pockets for macro-level analytics as crises unfold.

 Small Data is Our Friend Too!

 We need valid, compelling data at the micro-level.
-To test existing tools and models, we need to start collecting statically valid data at the single activity level.
-This will tell us which tools have worked where, under which conditions, and this will provide insights into that particular context.
+To test existing tools and models, we need to start collecting statistically valid data at the single activity level.
+This will tell us which tools have worked where and under which conditions, providing insights into that particular context.

-The trick is to make sure that any mico-level data set uses common standards, is complete, and that it answers key questions about a specific intervention and about this type of intervention more generally.
+The trick is to ensure that any micro-level dataset uses common standards, is complete, and answers key questions about a specific intervention and this type of intervention more generally.
 These data sets can then become fundamental building blocks.
-If we use common standards (as below) and well designed protocols, each data set can be combined to provide much broader trend level analysis.
+If we use common standards (as below) and well-designed protocols, each data set can be combined to provide much broader trend-level analysis.

-These micro-level data sets, once combined, will show which tools worked in which conditions and, when combined with cost analysis, the return on investment associated with different interventions.
+These micro-level datasets, once combined, will show which tools worked in which conditions and, when combined with cost analysis, the return on investment for different interventions.
 We will get much closer to knowing how many people we can serve with which interventions.
 We can understand which partners work best in which contexts.
-We can scale-up or scale down different combinations given the needs.
-We will actually have some solid science behind our work and rather than walking aimlessly through the maze of a DIY store, we will have a highly refined, tested, toolkit that we can use over and over again no matter the job.
+We can scale up or down different combinations, depending on the needs.
+We will actually have solid science behind our work, and rather than wandering through the maze of a DIY store, we will have a highly refined, tested toolkit that we can use over and over again, no matter the job.

 Stop Messing with Standards

-To start collecting data at the micro-level, we need to have standard questions/protocols that are always used for each sector/activity.
+To start collecting data at the micro-level, we need standard questions/protocols that are consistently used across sectors/activities.

 We have some standard tools, like SMART nutrition surveys, food consumption scores (FCS), the coping strategy index (CSI), household dietary diversity scores (HDDS), etc. These are great.